Read in: IT 🇮🇹 EN 🇺🇸

 In reality, as I show in the video attached below this article, it is also possible to start the Commodore by pressing F1 (configure memory): this allows you to save the games, obtaining smaller files.

-Loading the game with the datassette took several minutes: the wait was exhausting!
-After loading the game, I then pressed the red button located behind the Action Replay.
+The loading of the game with the DataSette took several minutes: the wait was grueling!
+After loading the game, I then pressed the red button behind the action replay.

 Datel Action Replay menu, save to SD

-There are various functions in the Action Replay menu.
-To create a copy of the game (in its initial state), you need to press F1 – backup.
+In the Action Replay menu there are various functions.
+To create a copy of the game (in the initial state), you must press F1 - Backup.

 The interface freezes the Commodore's memory, then shows the menu to save.